 1. Getting There

-When booking your trip to Atlantis, you will want to book your flight to Nassau (NAS) and then take a taxi from the airport to the resort.
+Book your flight to Nassau (NAS), then take a taxi from the airport to Atlantis Resort Bahamas.
 Taxi prices are regulated so you won’t be overcharged.
 It takes about 30 minutes to get to the resort.
 Our Bahamian taxi drivers were courteous and professional.
 You can also book airport transfers through Atlantis, but then you may be stuck waiting for other passengers.
 We would not recommend renting a car.
-If you want to explore more of the island, hire a taxi.
+You won’t need it and you’ll pay a daily parking fee.
+If you want to explore more of the island, it’s cheaper and easier to hire a taxi.
 The locals may have some insider tips on places to go too!

 2. Selecting your accommodations